JimmyKenMerchant/RaspberryPi/aloha_calc/README.md

 **About Aloha Calc**

 * "Aloha Calc" is a programmable calculator.
-"Aloha Calc" runs the script, "Aloha Mini Language", that resembles assembly languages.
-Several commands of "Aloha Mini Language" are derived from BASIC, but its syntax is just simpler than BASIC, e.g., `add %1 %2 %3` means `%1 = %2 + %3` in natural (% is prefix for line numbers).
-This simplicity is not only usable for learning assembly language, but also usable for development with a flowchart.
+"Aloha Calc" runs the script, "Aloha Mini Language" that resembles BASIC.
+E.g., `int @1 @2 + @3` means `@1 = @2 + @3` in integer (@ is prefix for line numbers).
 "Aloha Mini Language" has no need of declaration any type for variables.
 Variables, for source or destination, are assigned by each line number or label.

 ```
 |01| * Example of "Aloha Mini Language" to say "Hello World!".